-Students are expected to be active online every week.
-Students who go more than two weeks without logging in online and without explanation or notification to the professor are subject to being dropped for non-attendance.
+Students are expected to be active online at least every week as evidenced by submission of a quiz.
+Students who go more than two weeks without logging in online and without explanation or notification to the professor may be dropped for non-attendance.
 Students may also be dropped if they do not complete the Unit 1 assignments by the Unit 1 due date.
+If students wish to drop the course or receive a DR grade, it is the student's responsibility to drop the course or request a DR. DO NOT ASSUME THAT INACTIVITY WILL BE REWARDED WITH A DR GRADE.